kstastny/Talks/azure-functions/presentation/slides/index.md

 * Rapid and simple development
 * Lower cost
 * Automated scaling
-* All the power of Azure Web Apps

 ' pricing - you pay only when the function runs (pay as you go). optionally also dedicated plan.
 Premium plan in preview, see https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale
 ' Azure Web Apps - Functions based on WebJobs.
 Kudu, CI etc. available